huentelb/simGPT/README.md

 1. Fertility data come from the following sources
     - Human Fertility Collection (HFC) for the past periods 1846 – 1966
     - Human Fertility Database (HFD) for the past periods 1967 – 2022
+    - United Nations World Population Prospects (UNWPP24) for the past period 2023
-    - United Nations World Population Prospects (UNWPP) for the future periods 2023 – 2100
+    - United Nations World Population Prospects (UNWPP24) for the future periods 2024 – 2100
+        - with three scenarios: low, medium, momentum

 2. Mortality data come from the following sources
-    - Human Mortality Database (HMD) for the past periods 1846 – 2022
+    - Human Mortality Database (HMD) for the past periods 1846 – 2023
-    - UNWPP for the future periods 2023 – 2100
+    - UNWPP24 for the future periods 2024 – 2100

 The HFC/HFD data contain the period (1x1) age-specific female fertility rates between ages 14 and 50 (open-ended categories) (already combined and stored as [NORasfrRR.txt](Input/NORasfrRR.txt)).

 The HMD data contain the period (1x1) life tables by sex ([fltper_1x1.txt](Input/fltper_1x1.txt) for women and [mltper_1x1.txt](Input/mltper_1x1.txt) for men).

 The UNWPP data come in a different format than the HFC/HFD and HMD data.
 You can find the code to adjust the UNWPP data to the format of the HFC/HFD and HMD data as well as to append it to the time series of these past time series in the [unwpp_convert.R](unwpp_convert.R) file.
-For the simulations, we chose the medium scenarios for fertility and mortality.
 You do not need to run it because these data are already stored in the repository, too.

 *The simulations are based on the following data (1846-2100 time series, 1x1), stored in [Input](Input)*
 * Fertility: [NORasfrRR_med.txt](Input/NORasfrRR_med.txt)